 - MediaWiki

-- Wikis are a great way have a web-accessible living documentation for anything can dream
+- Wikis are a great way have web-accessible living documents for anything you can think of

 Virtual Community Alternatives